 Students’ well-being is at the heart of the educational project of IFS.

 Awareness campaigns are regularly conducted in our school as an opportunity to remind students of the importance of reporting cases of bullying.
-Once a case of bullying is reported, the cell intervenes to help the well-being of students who are targets or witnesses of this phenomenon.
+Once a case of bullying is reported, the group intervenes to help the well-being of students who are targets or witnesses of this phenomenon.
 Click here to see the poster from this year’s anti-bullying campaign.

 For more information, please contact: [email protected]